Study of np-scattering for S, P and D Waves using Deng-Fan Potential by Phase Function Method

 \section{Results and Discussion:}

+To optimise the model parameters, we have taken the experimental SPS from Perez et al. of Granada group \cite{Pérez}.
+They have considered the SPS below pion production threshold up to lab energies of 350 MeV.
 The model parameters for various channels of S, P and D-states are given in Table \ref{table1}.

-For $^3S_1$ ground state, we have utilised the energy condition given by Eq. \ref{gnd} and substituted $E_B = 2.224549~MeV$ for binding energy of deuteron\cite{21}.
-So, choosing parameters $V_{2}$ and $\alpha$ in Deng- fan potential, one can obtain $V_1$.
+For $^3S_1$ ground state, we have utilised the energy condition given by eq. \ref{gnd} and substituted $E = -2.224549~MeV$ for binding energy of deuteron\cite{Breit}.
+So, choosing parameters $V_{2}$ and $\alpha$ in Deng- fan potential, one can obtain $V_1$ as

 Only two parameters need to be optimised for obtaining corresponding interaction potential.
 Hence, it is possible to incorporate the energy condition while determining SPS using PFM.
-This is contrary to one of the conclusions drawn by Saha et.al.,\cite{18}, where they claim that Jost function method (JFM) has supremacy over PFM due to the fact that the parameters of the potential are determined by ﬁtting proper binding energies for the system.
+This is contrary to one of the conclusions drawn by Saha et.al.,\cite{Saha}, where they claim that Jost function method (JFM) has supremacy over PFM due to the fact that the parameters of the potential are determined by ﬁtting proper binding energies for the system.
 Further, they also claim that PFM gives little discrepancies in SPS as compared to JFM.
-But, our phase-wave analysis using PFM for both $^3S_1$ and $^1S_0$ states matches expected data\cite{13} for not only upto 50 MeV but all the way up to 350 MeV.
+But, our phase-wave analysis using PFM for both $^3S_1$ and $^1S_0$ states matches expected data\cite{Pérez} for not only upto 50 MeV but all the way up to 350 MeV.